StoglRobotics/ros_team_workspace/docs/guidelines/development.rst

    .. note::

       In *Stogl Robotics* we are always *squashing* commits, i.e., one future or one bug fix is one commit in the default branch.
 The commit message is edited before merging.
+Make sure the commit message retains relevant information of the commits to be squashed (e.g. non-trivial reason why a change was made)

 #.
 Explain in the PR/MR description what your code is doing and why.